WE ARE ALL MESSENGERS

 [3] Send us your video work via the Labocine platform.

-By default, all films/videos on Labocine are set to private and can only be viewed by those affiliated with the film and the Symbiosis Selection committee.
-Please note that we do not accept video links, as all films must be viewed directly on Labocine.
+• By default, all films/videos on Labocine are set to private and can only be viewed by those affiliated with the film and the Symbiosis Selection committee.
+Please note that we do not accept separate video links by email, as all films must be viewed by our Symbiosis Selection Committee directly on Labocine.

 [Below is optional]